matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 ### Add WiFi connection

 The best way to add the WiFi in the Raspberry Sensor is by [reading the official documentation](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md), it's useless to copy-paste.
-I suggest to add all you WiFi SSID that you have in your home.
-In this way, you setup the sensor just one time.
-If you want to move it in another place, it tries to connect to the neares WiFi access point.
+I suggest adding all your WiFi SSID that you have in your home.
+In this way, you set up the sensor just one time.
+If you want to move it to another place, it tries to connect to the nearest WiFi access point.

 Be aware that now the sensor IP address could be changed.
 So remember to get the new address.

 ### Keep WiFi persistent

-Now we can put outside our sensor!
-It automatically connects to our WiFi and start our program that fetches the sensor.
+Now we can put our sensor outside!
+It automatically connects to our WiFi and starts our program that fetches the sensor.
 We should be proud of our work until now...
 But we realize soon that there's a problem.
 We realize it when we reboot our router or we put our sensor too far from it: the Raspberry Pi doesn't try to reconnect the WiFi if it loses the connection!

 Let's fix it.
-I found a little script on the web and I adapted for our purposes.
+I found a little script on the web and I adapted it for our purposes.
 We create the file `check-wifi.sh`

 ```bash
 # Connect to sensor Raspberry Pi